Zhaksy District: Geography

+Part of lake Kalmakkol is located in the district.

 Climate conditions

-The climate is sharply continental: hot in summer, harsh in winter, the duration of the frost-free period is 115-120 days.
+The climate is sharply continental: hot in summer, harsh in winter, the duration of the frost-free period is 115–120 days.
 In terms of air purification and the quality of water consumed, the district is relatively prosperous.
 Sources of air pollution are industrial enterprises, boilers and vehicles, but these emissions are not a threat to the environment.

 Education

 There are 21 schools in the district, including 16 high schools, 4 secondary schools, 1 primary school, and 3 additional education facilities.

 Minerals

 There are some deposits of construction materials in the district.
 Among which there are currently deposits of crushed stone, gravel, rubble stone, construction sand and clay for the production of bricks of the "150" brand, loam for bricks of the "150" and "200" brand.

 Administrative arrangement

 The district has 7 rural districts, 7 villages, and 25 localities.